March 27, 2026

 Every missed call a local business doesn't answer is a potential customer walking to a competitor.
 Studies show that 85% of callers who can't reach a business will not call back.
 A missed call text-back automation sends an SMS within 60 seconds of a missed call — catching that lead before they're gone.

 This is one of the easiest automations to sell to local businesses: HVAC companies, plumbers, dentists, restaurants, gyms — anyone who misses calls during busy hours.
 Setup takes 2 hours and you can charge $300–$600 one-time plus $100–$200/month.
+This tutorial walks through the full build from Twilio configuration to handling replies, plus how to pitch this to clients and common mistakes to avoid.

 How It Works